The Equilibrium Foundation

 Based on the foundation's documented priorities and recent awards, successful applications demonstrate:

 Alignment with Annual Theme: The foundation selects different focus areas each year.
-For 2025, strong applications will focus specifically on education and employment initiatives for individuals aged 16 and over.
-The 2023 theme was alleviating child poverty in the North West, where 34% of children live in poverty.
-Tailoring your application to the stated annual theme is critical.
+Check the current year's theme on the foundation website before applying, as alignment with the stated annual theme is critical.
+Recent themes have included education and employment for those aged 16+, and alleviating child poverty in the North West, where 34% of children live in poverty.

 Geographic Specificity: All recent recipients are based in specific North West locations (Wilmslow, Bolton, Chester, Salford, Wigan, Trafford, Wythenshawe, Manchester).
 Applications must demonstrate clear registration and operation within Cheshire, Greater Manchester, Merseyside, Lancashire, or Cumbria.